-badflag in input .cnv files that have pressure slowdowns or reversals (typically caused by ship heave).
+Loop Edit marks scans bad by setting the flag value associated with the scan to badflag in input .cnv files that have pressure slowdowns or reversals (typically caused by ship heave).
+Optionally, Loop Edit can also mark scans associated with an initial surface soak with badflag.
 The badflag value is documented in the input .cnv header.